oscbyspro/DiffableTextViews/Notes/NumericTextStyle.md

 ## Behaviors

-Uses custom behavior to enhance the user experience.
+      - Bounds take effect before precision (see enforcement sections).
       - Sign is set by inserting a sign character anywhere in the text.
       - Because input is lenient, it is limited to ≤ one character per entry.

 ## Examples